 Ordinarily, three months after the Interim Judgment has been granted, a document known as the “Final Judgment” is issued, to reflect that the Interim Judgment has been made final.
 However, this is subject to the completion of the second stage of the matrimonial proceedings.
 In this ancillary matters stage, the Court will deal with issues which include custody, care and control of any child(ren) to the marriage, matrimonial assets, and maintenance for the wife and the child(ren).

-Once again, there may be mediation and counselling sessions that parties have to attend in order to resolve the outstanding issues.
+Once again, there may be mediation and counselling sessions that parties have to attend to resolve the outstanding issues.
 However, if parties are unable to do so during these sessions, their solicitors would have to file various affidavits to disclose parties’ income, expenditure, assets and liabilities and provide submissions so that the Court can decide on these issues at an Ancillary Matters Hearing.

 1. Ancillary Matters Hearing